-So how do you get one?
-Lots of ways!
 There are hundreds of prepaid cards available nationwide.
-To help out, we've sorted through them all to highlight the best for you here.
+To help out, we've sorted through them all to highlight the low annual fee prepaid debit cards for you here:

 If you're looking for a banking experience without opening a bank account, Chase Liquid is the prepaid card for you.
 Why?
 Because it's offered directly from one of the nation's largest banks.

 This can be especially useful if you want more access to ATMs.
 You can use your Chase Liquid card at any Chase ATM for cash and check deposits and for cash withdrawals.
 Even better, you can manage your account on Chase's mobile app.
 (The app offers free mobile check deposit and Chase Quickpay).

 The Walmart MoneyCard℠ MasterCard® Prepaid Card is ideal for those frequent Walmart shoppers because it offers high levels of cash back rewards on Walmart purchases, including online and in-store spending.